ogabriel/setuper/README.md

 I've been trying to have a self contained system for years, I've seem the strangest problems of driver corruption or a system getting old and you you re-install your system and forget how you made "that thing" work.

 Even on windows i would try to write down how I made certain things work, when I started using linux, I would have the most extensive scripts to install everything to my liking, but every time I would forget how I made certain important thing work.

+And as I was migrating all my PCs to archlinux, it was a chore to configure everything manually.

 My previous tries, inspirations and alternatives to setuper: